dprint/dprint/docs/editor-extension-development.md

-# Developing an Editor Extension
+# Developing an Editor Extension (Schema Version 2)

 Editor extensions communicate with the CLI using the `dprint editor-info` and `dprint editor-service` subcommand.